 Who will carry out the assessment?

-You will meet with Dr Catherine Cheung.
-She is a Clinical Psychologist specialising in ASD.
-She is formally trained in autism diagnostic assessments and employing a range of ‘gold standard’ autism diagnostic tools.
-She has extensive clinical experiences of assessing people with ASD across the lifespan.
-She is familiar with the presentation of ASD in women and in people with ASD who have led a complex life.
+You will meet with one of the clinic psychologists who specialises in ASD.
+All of these psychologists are formally trained in autism diagnostic assessments and employ a range of ‘gold standard’ autism diagnostic tools.
+They have extensive clinical experience of assessing people with ASD across the lifespan.

 What to expect at an Autism Diagnostic Assessment?